perkinssibyl076/notes/README.md

 4. Attend meetups and conferences: Attend tech meetup and conference to learn from industry experts and network with other developers.
 These events can provide valuable insights and connections to grow your career.
 5. Seek feedback: Ask for feedback on your code and projects from peers and mentors.
 They can help identify areas for improvement and provide guidance on how you can growyour skillset.
 6. Keep an open mind: Be open to learning new concepts and approaches.
 Embrace the change and adapt to different programming styles and techniques.This will make you a more versatile and valuable developer.

+# 2023-11-23
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of considering the end-user when designing and developing software.
+No matter how robust and well-designed a program may be, there will always be users who find ways to misuse or break it.
+As programmers, we must strive to create intuitive and user-friendly interfaces that anticipate and prevent common mistakes, while also building in fail-safes and error-handling mechanisms to minimize the impact of unexpected behavior.
+Ultimately, our goal should be to create software that is both powerful and accessible, empowering users to achieve their goals without getting in their way.